SiFli SDK RF Test Guide

 }

-11. Data-Path Changes After HCI Pass-Through
+11. Data-Path Changes After HCI Passthrough

-11.1 What happens
+11.1 What Happens

 RX data is read by the SDK’s fwd2mb thread and sent straight to the LCPU via mailbox

-TX goes through your protocol code’s rt_device_write
+TX is done by your protocol code via rt_device_write

 rx_indicate is your callback